-- full-time farm labour is required to live on the farm; and - the secondary farmhouse is subordinate to the principal farm dwelling unit." - 2.
+- if the applicant provides a report, satisfactory to Council, from a Professional Agrologist, which demonstrates that: - full-time farm workers are required to live on the farm; and - the secondary farmhouse is subordinate to the principal farm dwelling unit." - 2.
 This Bylaw may be cited as "Richmond Official Community Plan Bylaw No. 9000, Amendment Bylaw 9706".

-FIRST READING • • • CITY OF RICHMOND
+FIRST READING APR 2 4 2017 CITY OF RICHMOND

 PUBLIC HEARING

-SECOND READING APPROVED by Manager or Solicitor
+SECOND READING APPROVED by Manager

-THIRD READING 200
+THIRD READING or solieitor

 ADOPTED